dewinterjack/CV/README.md

 ## Interests

-**Ethics in Technology**

-AI has its risks and I believe that if it is not developed in the correct way, there will dangerous results.
-However, I think that if developed in a moral, careful manner it can follow a better path.
-I want to develop solutions that ensure AI, how our data is managed, biotech and other concerns in technology are dealt with ethicly.
-I believe a large part of this process is through education

-**Automation/DevOps**
+**Automation/Abstraction**

 I want to make the development process as smooth, efficient and enjoyable as possible.
 This involves educating best practices, automating arduous tasks and creating tools that are a bridge in development, not a hindrance.
+I have become interested in abstraction software and would love to enable people to create more.

 **Genealogy**